Date September 25, 2023 | Brooke Loeffler

 - If you ran out of deicing product, budget for more supplies.

 - If you have leftover deicing product, protect it during the summer.
-Click here to learn more about what to do with leftover product.

 - Organize your storage so leftover deicing materials are used first.

 - Perform storage area maintenance to make sure paths and roads are clear and structures are secure.

 - If you are dissatisfied with your previous deicer selection, thoroughly research available products to help better equip yourself for the coming winter.

 - If you plan on purchasing more supplies, ensure you have ample storage for new product.